arkovia/acts/arkovia-constitution-act.md

 The purpose of the Genesis Council is to:

 - Ensure national security and stability
-- Delegate & Provision power to NGOs.
+- Delegate & Provision power to NGIs.
 - Electing Government Entities Leaders.
 - Lead the Nation towards it's vision.
-- Remove and prevent corruption and loopholes within the NGOs and the government
+- Remove and prevent corruption and loopholes within the NGIs and the government
 - Ensure continuance of the nation
 - Develop the nation into a self sustaining machine
 - Speed up development of the nation